zachmae/zachmae/README.md

 - 🤔 I’m looking for help with Minecraft builds (or knowledge for programmation but thats optional)
 - 💬 Ask me about Animes, video games...
 No ask me about C programmin, i may help.
 - 📫 How to reach me: zacharie2002@gmail.com
 - 😄 Pronouns: Are we suppose to have some?
-Attack helicopter then
 - ⚡ Fun fact: I hate K-pop

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=zachmae&orgs=EpitechIT2020&count_private=true&show_icons=true&theme=synthwave)